PoomrapeeWareeboutr/build-up/README.md

 2. Clone this repository.
 3. Open a terminal and enter this command `docker compose up`.
 4. Wait until container initialization is finished.
-5. The Application will be running at http://localhost:3000/.
+5. The application will be running at http://localhost:3000/.
 6. Type this command in a terminal `docker compose down -v` for terminating.

 *Note: It may take some time to initialize services (API) for the application since it has to wait until the MySQL container completes its setup...*